 Follow a journey of human history in the Sevenoaks district…

-Established in Sevenoaks Library in 1929, it remains an intrinsic part of the Kaleidoscope, which incorporates the library, museum and contemporary art gallery.
+Established in the Public Library in 1929, the museum is now part of Sevenoaks Kaleidoscope, which incorporates the library and contemporary art gallery.
 It is managed by Kent County Council and is free to visit.

-There are discovery drawers, quiz sheets, and an oral history telephone to hear about the lives of local tradespeople.
+Young visitors can try on historical costumes, play with the Kent peg tiles interactive or build with bricks.
+There is an oral history telephone to hear about the lives of local tradespeople.

 School pupils can take a hands on approach to object based learning by visiting the museum or borrowing one of our outreach boxes.